Srushti2305/Personal_Bucket_list/README.md

 Responsive Bucket List Webpage

-A responsive webpage with functionality for a personal bucket list to add, edit, delete, and reset items.
+A responsive webpage with functionality for a personal bucket list to add,  delete, and marks completed items.
 Compatible with desktop or mobile devices so that the page can be perfectly accessed.

 Features